haxtheweb/edtechjoker/draft-outline.md

 # Counter App
 - "Counter" is the most common demo repo in any project implementation because it illustrates simple "state management"
 - Using your current repo; create a new element in `src/counter-app.js`
-- Discuss with your team just like how we started with the Card.
+- Discuss with people around you the steps to map this out just like how we started with the Card.

 - What does the design look like (roughly)?
 What HTML / CSS requirements are there
 - What properties should this have?